God has promised Abraham a son. But that was some time ago....

 God was with the boy as he grew up.
 He lived in the desert and became an archer.
 While he was living in the Desert of Paran, his mother got a wife for him from Egypt.

 God intervenes to save Ishmael by pointing out a well of water nearby.
-God has plans also for Ishmael.
+God has great plans for Ishmael, even though he is not in the line of Israel.

 Abraham said, "I swear it."